 Mission: Methane Action’s mission is to pursue the science and policy advances needed, under careful global governance, to rapidly restore atmospheric concentrations of methane, a potent greenhouse gas, to pre-industrial levels (near 700 parts per billion) for the benefit of present and future generations.

 Methane Action’s mission and vision are aligned with existing global climate goals, including the 2021 Global Methane Pledge signed by over 110 countries to cut methane emissions by at least 30 percent below 2020 levels by 2030, and the United Nations Framework Convention on Climate Change (UNFCCC) Paris Agreement target of keeping global warming to well below a rise of 2 degrees Celsius, and preferably below 1.5 degrees Celsius rise in temperatures.
-The Global Methane Pledge, if fulfilled, has the potential to avoid nearly 0.3 Celsius of warming by the 2040s.
-Methane removal would complement these and other methane mitigation efforts.
-Atmospheric methane removal at scale has the potential to avoid 0.4 Celsius of warming by 2050 under a high emission scenario, and up to 1.0 Celsius under a low emission scenario by 2100.
+The Global Methane Pledge, if fulfilled, has the potential to avoid nearly 0.2 Celsius of warming by 2050.
+Scaling up methane removal has the potential to return atmospheric methane concentrations to pre-industrial levels, which would avoid approximately 0.5 degrees Celsius of warming.

-Click here to stay updated on Methane Action’s progress or to get involved.
+Click here to stay updated on our progress or to get involved.